 Call 760-741-3159 or reach out by email to get in touch about your divorce planning needs.

 The opinions voiced are for general information only.
 They are not intended to provide specific advice or recommendations for any individual and do not constitute an endorsement by Sagepoint.
 To determine which investments may be appropriate for you, consult with your financial professional.
 Please remember that investment decisions should be based on an individual’s goals, time horizon, and tolerance for risk.
 Registered Representative may only discuss/and or transact securities business with residents of the following state: AR, AZ, CA, CO, DE, FL, GA, HI, ID, IL, LA, MA, MD, MN, MO, MS, NM, NV, NY, OK, OR, PA, SD, TX, WA.

 Securities and investment advisory services offered through Sagepoint Financial Inc. (SPF), member FINRA/SIPC.
 SPF is separately owned and other entities and/or marketing names, products or services referenced here are independent of SPF.
 Sagepoint Financial does not provide tax or legal advice.

-David Wilson, writer at Financial Truths, is also a financial advisor and Certified Financial Planner® at Vector Financial Solutions, Inc. Vector Financial Solutions is located at 139 E. 3rd Ave., Escondido, CA 92025 and by phone at 760-741-3159.
+David Wilson, writer at Financial Truths, is also a Certified Financial Planner® and Accredited Investment Fiduciary Analyst® at Vector Financial Solutions, Inc. Vector Financial Solutions is located at 139 E. 3rd Ave., Escondido, CA 92025 and by phone at 760-741-3159.